meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 of all things that can come out of it.
-A function of type `String -> Bool -> Int`, or `int f(string x, bool y)`, has a domain containing all possible strings which can be formed with all possible boolean values which can be formed (obviously simply `true` and `false`), and a codomain of every integer from -&#8734; to &#8734;.
+A function of type `String -> Bool -> Int`, or `int f(string x, bool y)`, has a domain containing all possible strings which can be formed with all possible boolean values which can be formed (obviously simply `true` and `false`) and a codomain of every integer from -&#8734; to &#8734;.
 An important word associated with functions is totality.
 A total function can produce a value in its codomain for every value in its domain.
 This means if we can't produce an integer for every combination of strings and booleans, we have written a partial function.
 Partial functions are dangerous.

-We have a lot of partial functions we use as software developers, often without noticing.
+We have a lot of partial functions that software developers frequently use, often without noticing.
 Think of the function `std::vector::front()` in C++.
 For `std::vector<T>` it should return a reference to a `T`.
 Can you think of a case where this `T` cannot be produced?
 If you guessed the empty vector, your answer is right.
 Or as the code I just compiled to test this example says during
 runtime: `Segmentation fault (core dumped)`.
-Imagine how much fun that would be with production code!
+Imagine how much fun that would be in production code!
 The solution here is for front to return `std::experimental::optional<T>`, a
 [proposed extension to the C++ language](http://en.cppreference.com/w/cpp/utility/optional) (the `null` problem is a difficult one to avoid; it even pops up in this